-Xylanases can be produced with the help of microbes like actinomycetes, bacteria, and fungi.
+Xylanases enzymes can be produced with the help of microbes like actinomycetes, bacteria, and fungi.
 A major fungal species that produce xylanase are Aspergillus sp., Fusarium sp., and Penicillium sp.
-Fungal xylanases having higher activity than bacteria or yeast.
+Fungal xylanases have higher activity than bacteria or yeast.

-This along with protease, lipase, and alpha-amylase are significantly effective for obtaining bread with higher specific volume in a microwave oven, as compared to the bread with no enzyme added.
+This along with protease enzyme, lipase enzyme, and alpha-amylase enzymes are significantly effective for obtaining bread with a higher specific volume in a microwave oven, as compared to the bread with no enzyme added.
 The texture profile analysis was greatly modified and the firmness of the breadcrumb was reduced, after proofing dough volume increased significantly, the time of dough formation and dough stabilization also shortened.